openmrs/openmrs-module-casereport/README.md

 The module is a Java application which is why you need to install a Java JDK.

-If you want to build the master branch you will need Java 7.
+If you want to build the master branch you will need Java 8.

+#### OpenMRS
+Case Based Reporting module 2.0 was tested using OpenMRS version 2.2/2.3

+P.S: Its important to use Reporting Compatibility OMOD version 2.0.8-SNAPSHOT or higher.

 #### Maven